PKU-RL/DGN/README.md

 Written by Jiechuan Jiang and Zongqing Lu

-For the pytorch version of DGN, please refer to this link (https://github.com/jiechuanjiang/pytorch_DGN).
+For the pytorch version of DGN, please refer to this repo (https://github.com/jiechuanjiang/pytorch_DGN).

 **Peking University**.